Hands-on Gear Review

 Comfort & Mobility

-The Helium II is probably the one true, minimalist shell out of all the rain jackets we tested.
+The Helium 2 is the one true, minimalist shell out of all the rain jackets we tested.
 It has pared down many of the features offered by the competition in favor of lightweight supremacy.
-Its true value lies in its absence of features: elastic cuffs, only one pocket located on the chest, one cinch for the hood, no mesh, no lining, no etceteras.
+Its true value lies in its absence of features: elastic cuffs instead of Velcro tabs, only one pocket located on the chest, one cinch for the hood, no pit-zips, no mesh, no lining, no etceteras.
 This absence of features allows the jacket to weigh in at a scant 5.8 ounces and makes it the lightest jacket we tested by a long shot.

-The hood is comfortable and roomy yet easy to adjust as it has just a single cinch on the backside of the hood.
+The hood is comfortable and roomy, yet easy to adjust as it has just a single cinch on the backside of the hood.
 It has both a generous brim and inner dimensions for added protection - and a gal’s hair.
-We think your helmet will fit under your hood comfortably.
+We think your helmet will fit under this hood comfortably.
 The shell also provides fair rump coverage with its lengthened backside.

 Compare this product side-by-side to top competitors >